 A widely accepted range for glucose levels for a non-pregnant individual with type 1 diabetes is 70 to 180 mg/dL.
 This is considered to be a target range by most endocrinologists, diabetes educators, and other healthcare providers.
 This is also considered the standard healthy range by the American Diabetes Association guidelines.

-Time in range goals should be similar for people living with type 2 or prediabetes.1
+Time in range goals should be similar for people living with type 2 diabetes or prediabetes.1

 What Impacts Time in Range?